Falcon Ridge Folk Festival Emerging Artist

 A Texas native who’s steeped in Brazilian music, Josh Dekaney plays a one-of-a-kind hybrid percussion/drum kit.
 He’s a professor of percussion at Syracuse University and a busy performer, with credits including Aretha Franklin, Wilco’s Glenn Kotche, Pete Cetera, and Mary Fahl.

-Joining this core trio at select shows is Jason Fridley, a jazz-trained multi-instrumentalist who anchors the band on bass and also cuts loose on alto saxophone.
+Anchoring the band on bass is Jason Fridley, a jazz-trained multi-instrumentalist who also cuts loose on alto saxophone.

 The dynamic range and improvisational power of the full band is captured on the new album Live and Listening.
 Below is a sampler of live videos.